person holding a greeting card in one hand and the HP app on their phone in the other

 user experience goal

-The AI-powered greeting card initiative was originally centered around the power of AI, not users who might engage with the tool or their needs.
-My goal for this project was to build an experience strategy and a UI that exceeded HP's business goals by uncovering the user needs and sentiments surrounding both greeting card creation and AI tools, in order to create a user-centered experience that remained innovative while exceeding user needs.
+This greeting card initiative was initially focused around the power of AI, not users or their needs.
+My goal was to build an experience strategy and UI that exceeded business goals through a deep understanding of both the greeting card creation process and user sentiments and needs around AI tools, resulting in a successful feature with user needs at the center.

 design process